lvorspel/DiGriPy/README.md

 # DiGriPy
-District Heat Grid Simulation in Python
+District Heating Grid Simulation in Python

 ## Installation
 For installation, you can clone this repository and use pip for solving dependencies and installation: